Can I Eat Expired Pancake Breakfast Syrup Commercially Bottled Artificial Maple or Butter Flavor Unopened or Opened?

 Expert Source

-"According to the CDC, commercially bottled pancake breakfast syrup with artificial maple or butter flavor, whether unopened or opened, should be stored in a cool, dry place away from direct sunlight and heat sources.
-Once opened, it is recommended to refrigerate the syrup to maintain quality and safety.
-Discard the syrup if there are any signs of mold, off odor, or discoloration."
+"According to USDA guidelines, commercially bottled pancake breakfast syrup with artificial maple or butter flavor should be stored in a cool, dry place away from direct sunlight.
+Once opened, it should be refrigerated and used within 6 months for best quality."

 ✅Fresh Pancake Breakfast Syrup Commercially Bottled Artificial Maple or Butter Flavor Unopened or Opened